-Students who think they have been removed from or denied admission to the program unjustly may appeal in writing to the Appeals Committee.
+Students who have not met program admission requirements or have been denied admission to the program unjustly may appeal in writing to the Appeals Committee.
 Further appeals relating to issues of due process may be made to the college Academic Standards Committee.
 Download the appeal form »

-Class rosters are checked each semester by the Coordinator of Teacher Certification to determine if all of the students enrolled are eligible to be in that class.
+Class rosters are checked each semester to determine if all of the students enrolled are eligible to be in that class.
 Students who are not eligible are informed of their deficiency and are told that they will be dropped from the course(s) unless they become eligible or are granted permission by the Appeals Committee to stay in the course(s).

-Entry into the program may be denied for a number of reasons.
-Below are two of the primary reasons students file appeals, and advice as to what to do should you not meet the admission criteria:
+Below are some of the primary reasons students file appeals, and advice as to what to do should you not meet the admission criteria:

 Grade Point Average below 2.5.